bellons91/personal-notes/azure/azure-kubernetes-service.md

 AKS is a container **orchestration** service.

-It allows you to manage the lifecicle of a conainer.
+It allows you to manage the lifecicle of a container.